beejjorgensen/bgnet/src/bgnet_part_0700_advanced.md

 The function returns `-1` on error (and `errno` is still set from the call to `send()`).
 Also, the number of bytes actually sent is returned in `len`.
-This will be the same number of bytes you asked it to send, unless there was an error. `sendall()` will do it's best, huffing and puffing, to send the data out, but if there's an error, it gets back to you right away.
+This will be the same number of bytes you asked it to send, unless there was an error. `sendall()` will do its best, huffing and puffing, to send the data out, but if there's an error, it gets back to you right away.